 If you work with chemicals at MU you have a right to know about the potential hazards associated with those chemicals.
 The EHS unit provides right-to-know (RTK) training and administers the material safety data sheet (MSDS) information system for the campus.

 The Pennsylvania Community Right To Know Act mandates the University maintain up to date Material Safety Data Sheets (MSDS’s) for all chemicals and products which contain hazardous chemicals in the workplace.
 Hazard warning labels must be affixed to material and chemical containers.
-The University must keep an accurate inventory, by
+The University must keep an accurate inventory, by department, of all chemicals used on campus.
+Hazardous Substance Survey Forms (HSSF) are available for those university areas which require them.

 All hazardous waste generated on campus must be properly labeled, containerized, and stored in conformance with federal and state environmental laws.
 The EHS unit works with various campus groups to comply with the hazardous waste laws.